Robotic Assisted Knee Replacement Surgery

 The knee is the largest and one of the most complex joints in the body and is prone to both injury and wear and tear due to the demands we put on it.
 Knee replacement surgery, also known as partial or total knee arthroplasty, can be a life-changing procedure for patients that wish to restore mobility and ease the pain and discomfort caused by knee arthritis.

-Robotic-assisted technology is an exciting and innovative advance in the field of orthopaedic surgery and Mr Jonathan Webb is one of the first knee surgeons in London offering this technology to his patients.
+Robotic-assisted technology is an exciting and innovative advance in the field of orthopaedic surgery and Mr Jonathan Webb is one of the first knee surgeons in London and Bristol offering this technology to his patients.

 During a total knee replacement procedure, the damaged joint is replaced with an artificial implant.
 Composed of metal alloys and plastic, the implant mimics the movement and function of a healthy knee joint.
 In a partial knee replacement, only the diseased areas of the joint are replaced, preserving as much of the healthy bone and tissue as possible.